olji/Reflux/README.md

-# infinitas_statfetcher
+# Reflux

-Probes memory for following information:
+Probes INFINITAS memory and outputs all top scores into a tsv file.

-Per play:
+It also saves plays in sessions files with the following data:
 - Settings (RAN,LIFT,Autoscratch etc.)
 - Play results (Score, lamp, DJ level)
 - Judge data (Pgreat, misses, fast/slow)